bmorrison/ViciBoard/README.md

 Project homepage for more information: https://5gigahertz.com/viciboard.html

-Quick installation instructions for impatient:
+Quick installation instructions for the impatient:

 1. Clone this repositiory into your /htdocs directory of a web-serving system installed with the Vicibox Server ISO.
 You'll likely need to update your server's certificate bundle: zypper install ca-certificates{,-cacert,-mozilla}